Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Achievability Scheme

 \subsubsection{Distortion Analysis}

-In this subsection, we derive the region for expected distortion for the observed part of the semantic source.
-The distortion analysis for the semantic part follows the same steps and is omitted here for brevity.
-We bound multi-letter average distortion for the observed part as follows:
+In this subsection, we derive the region for expected distortion for the { semantic} part of the source.
+The distortion analysis for the { observed} part follows the same steps and is omitted here for brevity.
+We bound multi-letter average distortion as follows: { \ifCLASSOPTIONdraft